mozilla/fx-private-relay/METRICS.md

 - Google Analytics is not loaded on the Relay website
 - Glean metrics are disabled on the Relay website, the Relay extension, and mask processing.
-- The user's identifiers are omitted from server logs.
+- The user's identifiers are omitted from server logs and enhanced bug captures.

 A website visitor can **turn on the DNT header** (see [How do I turn on the Do Not Track feature?][]).
 When a DNT header is enabled,